Johnson scores winner in OT as Avs beat Blackhawks 4-3

 Colorado recently called up center Rocco Grimaldi and defenseman Duncan Siemens from San Antonio of the American Hockey League.
 Siemens was the 11th overall pick in 2011 and played in his second career game - both against the Blackhawks.
 He also saw action in the season finale on April 11, 2015.

-NOTES: Chicago D Niklas Hjalmarsson didn't make the trip to Denver. ''He's back home with some family matters,'' coach Joel Quenneville said. ...
-C Artem Anisimov missed his 11th game (lower body), but has resumed skating. ''By the end of the week, we'll have an idea of if he will play on Saturday or not,'' Quenneville said. ...
-Duchene finished with a goal and two assists.
+NOTES: Chicago D Niklas Hjalmarsson didn't make the trip to Denver. ''He's back home with some family matters,'' Quenneville said. ...
+C Artem Anisimov missed his 11th game (lower body), but has resumed skating. ...
+Darling made a career-high 47 saves. ...
+Duchene had a goal and two assists.

 UP NEXT